BubbleCow/bubblecow-documentation/Editorial/Writers/R/Rickey Clay/Bagman Blues/Developmental Editing/Chunk 3/Bagman Blues 3 - Editors Report - Developmental Editing - BubbleCow.md

 ## Chapter Feedback
 This section contains specific feedback about your chapters.
 This feedback is in addition to the Specific Feedback.
 ### Chapter 7
 Lapdog in hotel.
 Receptionist.
 Godfrey.
 Seated at table.
+Gangsters turn up.
 - This is a good chapter.
 I would urge you to try and use the word 'then' less often.
 I have included an explanation above that explains why this is the best way to move forward.
 - I noticed that you have a tendency to revert to adverbs when describing characters.
 While this is not 'wrong' it should be avoided where possible.
 I have added an extended explanation above.
+- I love the slow and deliberate pace of this chapter, it is led by the dialogue and allows the reader to fully engage as it unfolds.